haeren/adoken/README.md

 activate myenv
 ```

-Install Tensorflow for GPU with the following command (old version is required for deepbrain module):
+Install Tensorflow-GPU (for Keras backend) with the following command (old version is required for deepbrain module):
 ```
 pip install tensorflow-gpu==1.15
 ```